-After going through the ordeal and possibly the trauma of surgery, you face another tough battle.
-Pain is inevitable after most surgeries and the more extensive the surgery, the more severe and long-lasting the pain.
-Together with your doctor, you must come up with a plan for managing your pain after surgery.
-This is important, not just to make you more comfortable, but also to reduce your stress and promote healing.
-When pain is minimized, your body can focus on the healing process and you can recover more quickly.
+After going through the ordeal of surgery, you face another tough battle.
+Pain is inevitable after most surgeries, and the more extensive the surgery, the more severe and long-lasting the pain typically is.
+You and your doctor will likely devise a plan for managing your pain post-surgery.
+When pain is minimized, your body can focus on the healing process, and you can recover more quickly.
 Unfortunately, many of the painkillers used to treat post-surgery pain put you at risk of developing an addiction.

-If you are facing the prospect of an upcoming surgery, start thinking ahead of time about your pain management plan.
-Talk extensively with your doctor about how much pain you can expect to have and how long it will last.
+Before you undergo surgery, talk extensively with your doctor about how much pain you can expect to have and how long it will last.
 Knowing what to expect can go a long way toward making you feel more comfortable.
-You should also discuss the medications that you can expect to use after surgery for controlling your pain.
-Ask your doctor how they work, how long you should be taking them, and what the risks are for developing a painkiller addiction.
-Now is the time to be very honest with your doctor.
-If you have ever struggled with addiction in the past, he or she needs to know.
-You doctor will have a few options when it comes to your prescriptions.
-If you have addiction issues, you can be given a medication that is less likely to create a dependence.
-Your doctor can also help you create a plan for managing your pain without developing an addiction.
+You should also discuss the medications you can expect to use after surgery to control your pain.
+Ask your doctor how they work, how long you should take them, and the risks of developing a painkiller addiction.
+If you have addiction issues, you can be given a medication that is less likely to create dependence.

 Many of the most effective painkillers available are opioids.
-These are all medications that derive from the opium poppy and are related to highly addictive and dangerous recreational drugs like opium and heroin.
-Opioid drugs are excellent painkillers and can also treat diarrhea and cough.
 Unfortunately, they also give the user a euphoric feeling and the desire to keep using it.
-Over time, the user develops a tolerance to the drug and needs to use more and more to achieve the same euphoria.
+Over time, the user develops a tolerance to the drug and needs to use it more and more to achieve the same euphoria.
 This often leads to addiction.
-Prescription opioids include morphine, codeine, fentanyl, oxycodone, and others.
+Addictive prescription opioids include: